acgrissom/2016-ml-course/assignments/programming1.md

 * The collections.defaultdict module.
  * You can make nested defaultdicts with the lambda operator.
 For example:

+Hints for VW:
+* You may find the VW validator helpful: http://hunch.net/~vw/validate.html
+* If you do multiple passes, be sure to kill your cache --kill_cache between runs.

 ```python
  my_2d_dict = defaultdict(lambda:defaultdict(float))